UCI-Rocket-Project/rocket2-overview/README.md

 | ecefVelocityAccuracy | `float` | $m/s$ | GNSS estimated velocity accuracy |
 > `timestamp` field is required.
 All other fields are optional and shall remain its default value to indicate no data.

+> Pressure data is reported in Volts, calibrated for device frontend and ADC, conversion to pressure shall be handled by ground systems.

 ## Standardized Memory Format
 All data stored into onboard memory will use the standardized packet.
 All packets are 64 bytes aligned and packed little-endian.
 Checksums are IBM CRC-16 (polynomial `0x8005`).
 See files for CRC implementation in C++.